This page was reviewed under our medical and editorial policy by

 High levels correspond to the presence of colorectal cancer, as well as cancers of the pancreas, liver, stomach, ovaries, thyroid, lungs and breast.

-Carcinoma refers to cancers that arise from epithelial tissue, which lines and covers organs and includes your skin.
+Carcinoma refers to cancers that arise from epithelial tissue, which lines and covers organs and includes the skin.
 Carcinomas make up the bulk of cancer cases—80 to 90 percent, according to the National Cancer Institute.
 Adenocarcinomas are carcinomas that begin in a gland or organ, often in a mucus membrane.
 Any cancer classified as an adenocarcinoma may generate CEA.

 CEA is one of several tumor markers.
 Tumor markers are proteins or other substances that occur in or are produced by cancer cells and are released into the bloodstream.
 They provide valuable information on a patient’s cancer and how likely it is to respond to certain treatments.

-Others tests for cancer include:
+Others tumor marker tests for cancer include:

 The test may remove: